annagrotius/Irony_Detection_Classifier/README.md

 ---
 ## FUNCTION INFORMATION:
 Included within this repository are two files entitled "feature_stats.py" and "classification_stats.py", which include all the functions used within the project.
-Below will give you a brief overview of the two files***:
+Below will give you a brief overview of the two files***<i>see below</i>:

 ### FEATURE_STATS:
 This module include 13 functions, all of which are used within each of the subsets (train, validation & test).
 These are used to both preprocess the raw text, extract the specific linguistic features mentioned above, as well as return the releveant statistics.